 1. Computer Science

 Computers have taken over, and they’re not going to be replaced anytime soon.
-That’s good news for students interested in computer-related degrees since 3,200 related jobs are projected to open annually until 2030!
+That’s good news for students interested in computer-related degrees because, even in highly specialized positions such as computer and research scientists, 3,200 jobs are projected to open annually until 2030!

 A professional with a degree in computer science and an impressive understanding of computer systems and software programming can work in various roles, including application development, data science, and network systems administration.
 The best part?
 These are all high-paying fields!